-This party was a fun way to catch up with friends and enjoy a varied menu.
+This party was a fun way to catch up with friends!
+And it was a good night to try some new recipes.
 I’ve included links (at the end of this post) to some of the recipes that I used.

 We had a sweets board with a variety of candies.
-Click here to see the full board and get some ideas for your own board.
+I included chocolates and gummies in cherry and cinnamon flavors.
+Click here to see the filled board and get some ideas for your own board.